alexandar1000/ADA/README.md

 2. Code review and an approval are mandatory before a merge.
 3. Master branch is to be updated only in the end of a sprint.
 4. During the sprints all new features are to be developed on branches branching out from development, and are to be mearged back into development.
+5. Prefix your branch names with your initials.
+An example would be: `asj_simpleBranchExample`.
+6. Adhere to the migration instructions found in the following section.
-5. Please actively use Trello and mark the features which you are working on in order not to have overlaps.
+7. Please actively use Trello and mark the features which you are working on in order not to have overlaps.
-6. If you believe new tasks should be added to the Trello board, please feel free to add them to the `project backlog`.
+8. If you believe new tasks should be added to the Trello board, please feel free to add them to the `project backlog`.
-7. Ask for help whenever you are stuck.
+9. Ask for help whenever you are stuck.
 Also, if you feel that you are progressing a bit slower, please feel free to mention it as soon as possible.

+## Migration Instructions

+All of the migrations should be saved in a `.sql` file and in the `migrations` folder.
+More precisely, in the `migrations` folder, they should be placed in the folder `done` if they have been integrated in the deployed database, or under `pending` if they are yet to be integrated in the deployed database.

+This should be done in order to populate the database once the server is deployed, and to be able to restore the database in the event of an failure.

+The naming convention for the migrations should be as follows.
+The names should state the year, month, day, initials, number, and the name of the migration.
+Please take care of the leading zeros, and also keep in mind that the migration numbers are related only to your migrations, and are reset with different dates.
+An example for this would be: `2020_01_18_asj_000_sample_migration_name`.

 ## Helpful Docker Commands